poquirion/hpc-genomics-workflow/_episodes/04-trimming.md

 ### Back to Trimmomatic output

+Your Trimmomatic job must be done running now.
-We can confirm that we have our output files.
-The output files are also FASTQ files.
-It should be smaller than our input file, because we've removed reads.
+We can confirm that we have our output files, they are also FASTQs.
+The trimmed files should be smaller than the inputs, because reads where removed.
 We can confirm this:

 ~~~